 #

 Vivenna sat down very carefully, half-expecting the chair to collapse beneath her.
-Tonk Fah and Denth had been very through in their search--they had broken every bit of wood in the house, it seemed, including chair legs.
+Tonk Fah and Denth had been very thorough in their search--they had broken every bit of wood in the house, it seemed, including chair legs.
 Fortunately, her current chair had been propped up reasonably well, and it held her weight.

 The desk in front of her--Lemks’ desk--was splintered in places.
 All of the drawers had been removed, and a false back had been revealed, the compartment emptied.
 A group of papers and several bags sat on the desktop.